BroadbandForum/usp/specification/messages/index.md

 **R-DEL.2** - If the Controller does not have Read permission on any of the Objects specified in `affected_paths`, these Objects MUST NOT be returned in this field.

-**R-DEL.2a** - If the requested_path was valid but did not resolve to any objects in the Agent's instantiated data model, the Agent MUST return an OperationSuccess for this requested_path, and include an empty set for affected_path.
+**R-DEL.2a** - If the requested_path was valid (i.e., properly formatted and in the Agent's supported data model) but did not resolve to any objects in the Agent's instantiated data model, the Agent MUST return an OperationSuccess for this requested_path, and include an empty set for affected_path.

 `repeated UnaffectedPathError unaffected_path_errs`